plone/training/docs/mastering-plone-5/index.md

 (mastering-plone5-label)=

-# Mastering Plone 5 Development
+# Mastering Plone 5 development

 This is the documentation for the "Mastering Plone 5" training.